qawse3dr/cstringlib/README.md

 ```

 ## License
-Anyone is welcome to use this code or change it to there wish
+Anyone is welcome to use this code or change it to their wish

 ## Author
 Lawrence Milne .aka. qawse3dr